Markéta Vondroušová: Early life and background

-Junior career
+Career

+Juniors

 Vondroušová is a former world No. 1 junior.
 She made her debut on the ITF Junior Circuit at the age of 13 and won both the singles and doubles events at her first tournament, the Grade 5 San Michel International Tournament in Malta in April 2013.
 Later in the year, she won a higher-level Grade 4 singles event in Poland as well as a separate Grade 2 doubles event in the Czech Republic.
 Vondroušová made her Grade 1 debut with a singles semifinal in January 2014, which she followed with a second round loss in her debut at the highest-level Grade A tournaments in May.
 She entered her first junior Grand Slam events in May and had immediate success, reaching the semifinals at both the French Open and Wimbledon.
 In both tournaments, she lost to the eventual champions Daria Kasatkina and Jeļena Ostapenko respectively.
 Vondroušová fared better in doubles at the French Open, finishing runner-up to the Romanian team of Ioana Ducu and Ioana Loredana Roșca alongside American CiCi Bellis in a match tiebreak.
 Despite losing her opening singles matches at her last two Grade A tournaments of the year, the US Open and the Orange Bowl, Vondroušová ended 2014 by winning the Orange Bowl doubles title with Bellis.

-Vondroušová continued to have more success in doubles in 2015, most notably winning her only two junior Grand Slam titles and three Grade-A doubles events in total.
+Vondroušová continued to have success in doubles in 2015, most notably winning her only two junior Grand Slam titles and three Grade-A doubles events in total.
 Although she lost her opening-round match at the Australian Open, she won the doubles title with compatriot Miriam Kolodziejová without dropping a set.
 Vondroušová did not play another junior event until late May, instead opting to play events on the professional circuit.
 In her return, she won both the singles and doubles events at the Grade-A Trofeo Bonfiglio, again partnering with Kolodziejová.
 She defeated Charlotte Robillard-Millette in the singles final for her only career Grade-A singles title.
 With these titles, Vondroušová became the No. 1 ranked junior in the world for the first time.
 While she lost in the semifinals at the French Open for the second consecutive year, she won a second Grand Slam doubles title with Kolodziejová, again without losing a set.
 The semifinal was her best Grand Slam singles result of the year.
 Vondroušová and Kolodziejová then won a fourth consecutive title at the Grade-1 Junior International Roehampton before their 28-match win streak came to an end in the Wimbledon semifinals, where they were defeated by the Hungarian team of Dalma Gálfi and Fanny Stollár.

-Towards the end of the 2015 season, Vondroušová represented the Czech Republic at the Junior Fed Cup with Monika Kilnarová and Anna Slováková.
+Toward the end of the 2015 season, Vondroušová represented the Czech Republic at the Junior Fed Cup with Monika Kilnarová and Anna Slováková.
 She won all eight of her rubbers and led the Czech team to the title with a 2–1 victory over US team of Kayla Day and Claire Liu, in the final.
 Vondroušová only played one junior tournament in 2016, losing in the third round in singles at the French Open.